microsoft/vscode-react-native/README.md

 - Install [ios-deploy](https://github.com/ios-control/ios-deploy) `brew install ios-deploy`.
 - Install a valid iOS development certificate.
 - In your project's `launch.json` file set `target` to `device`.
 If you need to specify the exact device to run, you can set `target` to `<iOS device name/udid>`, or you can also use `runArguments` property to specify a particular device to run on in case multiple devices are connected (e.g. `"runArguments": [ "--device", "My iPhone" ]`)
-- Choose the **Debug iOS** option from the "Configuration" dropdown and press F5.
+- Choose the **Debug iOS Hermes** option from the "Configuration" dropdown and press F5.
-- Shake the device to open the development menu and select "Debug JS Remotely".

 ### Custom scheme for iOS apps